shibedrill/homepage/content/pages/about.md

 My interests include infrastructure, security, systems software, operating systems, cryptography, and user freedom in hardware, firmware, and software.

 Hope you enjoy reading my blog posts!
-I'll update this page every so often if I find something interesting to ramble about.
+I'll update this site with new posts every so often if I find something interesting to ramble about.

 Feel free to [contact me](@/pages/contact.md) if you want to chat or work on a project together!